 will help you learn your new language faster, no matter which program you buy.

 We strongly recommend Pimsleur if we don’t offer your language.
-No, we don’t get any money from them for saying it.
-But before you read our:
+No, it’s not an affiliate link and, no, we don’t get any money from them for saying it.
+But you may like Pimsleur.
+It does work.

 Please tell us what language you want to learn and why.
 Writing it down will make it more real -- more likely to happen!